 The designer also has to define the events that would change the state of the user interface.
-Further, the designer has to outline each state of the user interface, as it would appear to the end-user.
+Further, the designer has to outline each state of the user interface as it would appear to the end-user.

 After identifying the objects, operations and events the designer creates a prototype.
 This prototype helps in the evaluation of the real-world scenario.
-This process is also iterative and the construction continues till the prototype is approved for conducting real-world scenario.
+This process is also iterative and the construction continues till the prototype is approved for conducting real-world scenarios.